-- A new play area with an Inside Out! theme is also in the works but may not open until 2019.
+- A new play area opens with an Inside Out! theme.

 A new themed area is in the works for California Adventure, anchored by the popular Guardians of the Galaxy – Mission: BREAKOUT! will be joined by Spider-Man and the Avengers in what will become a completely immersive Super Hero universe.
 Completion is scheduled for 2020.

 Good news is on the way for anyone who would love to have more hotel options, but it will be a couple of years at least before these projects are finished.
 The city of Anaheim has approved several new high-end hotels in the Disneyland area.
 A JW Marriott is set to begin construction in 2016 or 2017.
 Other projects will replace the 56-year-old Anaheim Plaza Hotel & Suites and the Anabella Hotel near the Anaheim Convention Center.
 Walt Disney Parks and Resorts has also announced a new hotel project near the theme parks.